tmarble/mmp/DESIGN.md

   * browser.ini
   * xpcshell.ini
 * consider other *.ini files (from those that do NOT match above), but do have an include section `^\[include:`

+## developing an IR

+This approach will implement the `--read-ini` function using lark